po1sigala/live/02-Lesson-Plans/Full-Time/10-Week/05-Day/05-Day-LessonPlan.md

   ## Acceptance Criteria

-  * It's done when I have ran `npm install pretty` inside my practice react app directory.
+  * It's done when I have run `npm install pretty` inside my practice react app directory.

   * It's done when I have imported the necessary components files into `*.test.js`.